Vegam45/Watson-Uni-Quick-/README.md

 * Watson Machine Learning
 * Cloud Watson

-## More about Uni-QUICK - Roadmap
+## Solution Roadmap
+*
+*

-## Uni-QUICK Next Steps
+## Next Steps

-1.- The virtual assistant APP with new added Watson features!:
+To successfully mitigate difficulties associated to language barriers, Uni-QUICK will incorporate other Watson features such as speech to text and translation services as a part of the solution.

-* Speech to text and translation services to improve customer satisfaction\\
+* Speech to text and translation services to improve customer satisfaction
+* Creation of new intents in the context of Covid-19 social distancing UK Categpory 1: Restaurants and coffees / Sub-category 1: Discount and coupons for students
+  Category 2: Social Life on Campus and external, Transportation Information (University location)

 To run this project, install it locally using npm: